unagisoftware/ruber/README.md

 Ruber.cache = YourCustomCache.new
 ```

+> Try not to use the memory cache in production, as it will be cleared on every request.

 ### File cache

-File cache is the default cache option.
+Ruber comes with a simple File cache option.
 It uses a yaml file to store the cached data.

 ```yml
 ---